How to Make a Lasting Power of Attorney

 Next, you need to fill out the necessary paperwork.
 You can either do this online at the gov.uk website.
 Or you can get the paper forms from the Office of the Public Guardian (OPG) and post them.

 There are two types of LPA: a health and welfare LPA and a property and financial affairs LPA.
 If you want your Attorney to make decisions about both your healthcare and your finances, then you’ll need to complete both sets of forms.

 The forms must be signed by you, your Attorney(s), two witnesses and a certificate provider.
 The certificate provider is there to confirm that you are making the LPA of your own free will and that you understand the implications of signing the document.
 It needs to be a professional that you know well, such as a doctor, solicitor or social worker.

-You can complete the forms yourself, but it is preferrable to ask a solicitor to do it for you, especially if your affairs are complicated.
+You can complete the forms yourself, but it is preferable to ask a solicitor to do it for you, especially if your affairs are complicated.
 Your LPA will be rejected if it contains mistakes.
 Even worse, it could be registered, but you might not bestow the necessary powers to the correct people.
 You can change your LPA once it’s registered, provided you still have mental capacity.
 However, you only amend certain details, so it’s not something you should rely on.
-You need to get it 100% accurate the first-time round.
+You need to get it 100% accurate the first time round.